-As expressed above, dietary patterns significantly affect muscle and fat mass accumulation34.
+As expressed above, dietary patterns significantly affect muscle and fat mass accumulation.
 Regarding dietary patterns, this study found a low consumption of fruits, vegetables, legumes, which can result in a diet low in fiber, vitamins, and minerals.
 We observed that, independent of FH-T2D, none of the participants' diet resulted in a sufficient consumption of key vitamins and minerals.
 Even though the FH-T2D(-) group consumed more vegetables, it was not enough to change their dietary pattern.

-The need for the consumption of sweet foods has been related to a low insulin sensitivity or increased insulin resistance35.
+The need for the consumption of sweet foods has been related to a low insulin sensitivity or increased insulin resistance.
 In our population, there was a notable higher consumption of sweets and bread for the FH-T2D(+) group compared to FH-T2D(-) group.
-In Mexico, the most consumed food was tortillas; nevertheless, we still observed a low consumption of integral cereals and pastas made with wheat (Spaghetti and noodles) in the FH-T2D(+) group.
+In Mexico, the most consumed food was tortillas (in Central Mexican cooking, a tortilla is a thin pancake made of cornmeal, water, and calcium oxide, which can be filled with meats, vegetables, etc.); nevertheless, we still observed a low consumption of integral cereals and pastas made with wheat (spaghetti and noodles) in the FH-T2D(+) group.
 Fiber has many health benefits, such as lowering postprandial glucose, regulation of plasma cholesterol levels, preventing constipation, benefiting gut microbiota, among others36-38.
-Therefore, we posit that consumption of fiber within the recommendations (25-30 g/day) would help to prevent the development of chronic diseases in the future39.
+Therefore, we posit that consumption of fiber within the recommendations (25-30g/day) would help to prevent the development of chronic diseases in the future.
 In our study population, the intake of foods high in fiber, such as fruits, whole grains and legumes, was found to be decreased and even 20-30% of the students did not consume legumes.
 This is confirmed by the fact that these students also showed a deficiency for the consumption of vitamins and minerals.
 Therefore, these characteristics, over time, can provide the correct medium for the development of chronic diseases, such as diabetes.